amyyangyang/automation-mobile/README.md

       mvn clean -DPLATFORM_NAME=android -DENV_NAME=test -DLOCATION_NAME=local -DskipTests -P prepare-for-upload package

-Depend on value of PLATFORM_NAME variable we can choose platform (Android or iOS) where is we want to run our Java project (default: -DPLATFORM_NAME=android).
+Depend on value of PLATFORM_NAME variable we can choose platform (android or ios) where is we want to run our Java project (default: -DPLATFORM_NAME=android).
 Depend on value of ENV_NAME variable we can choose environment (dev, test, demo or prod) where is we want to run our Java project (default: -DENV_NAME=dev).
 Depend on value of LOCATION_NAME variable we can choose environment (local or server) where is we want to run our Java project (default: -DLOCATION_NAME=server).